Kellie Pickler: 21 Facts About The American Idol Contestant Turned Country Star

 Kellie Pickler is a total tomboy

-It's all about choices, and Pickler is determined to do things her way.
-"My grandmother always told me to be a lady, but sometimes I don't act like one," she revealed.
+It's all about choices, and Pickler is determined to do things her way and stay true to who she is.
+"My grandmother always told me to be a lady, but sometimes I don't act like one," she said.
 "I'm a lady when I need to be."

 Kellie Pickler doesn't plan her writing sessions

 While some writers may have a set plan to their writing day or, at the very least, have a plan when it comes to tackling a writing project, Kellie Pickler just goes with the flow.
 Whenever the inspiration strikes her, she has her pen at the ready.
-She doesn't plan what she's going to work on, either.
+She is not the type to map what she's going to work on, either.
 "I just write about whatever I feel like that day," Pickler told CNN.
 "I don't ever sit down with a plan."

 One notable example of this is the song "Best Days of Your Life," which she co-wrote with Taylor Swift when they were on tour with Brad Paisley.
 The song came about with no planning whatsoever.
-The pair started writing after Pickler "stormed on [her] bus ... upset about a boy."
+The pair started writing when Pickler had some personal drama to work through.
+"I stormed on our bus and I was upset about a boy and we just ended up writing about it," she said.
 Everything unfolded from there.
 "No intentions of writing, just talking and we started playing," said Pickler.
 "Never thought anyone would hear it."

 Kellie Pickler considers herself to be an adventurous person

 Kellie Pickler is always up for a challenge and considers herself to be quite the adventurous person.
 The singer loves the outdoors, which was something she shared with her late husband.
-Once, the singer told Southern Living that they were particularly fond of hiking and canoeing.
+Once, the singer told OK! magazine that they were particularly fond of hiking and canoeing.

 While hiking and canoeing may seem rather tame, Pickler has gotten pretty wild in her past.
-She confessed to USA Today that she once snuck into the North Carolina State Fair with some friends to "race down the big slides they have."
+She confessed to USA Today that she once snuck into the North Carolina State Fair with some friends with a mission: "I don't know why, but we were wanting to race down the big slides they have."
 They squeezed through the fence in the middle of the night while drunk.

 Pickler admitted that the best way to get her to do something is to dare her.
 "If there's a plane, and you say 'jump,' if I've got a parachute, I'll do it," she said.
 "My pride gets the best of me when someone says, 'You won't do it.'"